AndrewFan123LOL/OpenAgar/README.md

 ## More like ClosedOgarUL
-People have complained to me about this project being semi private.
-But in order to have everybody enjoy it, we must, since being too closed means disaster.
-This was the problem with OgarUL, it got too big it collapsed on itself.
+The reason why we do the shit we do is because in OgarUL we accepted every pull request.
+This made ogarUL very shitty and bad.
+Its very tempting to accept pull requests, you know?
+Also I dont want anyone touching my code cause of my ego

 ## FAQ
+#### Will pro haxors ever crack this?? ####
+Probably, but we will be ready.
+We are logging all your ips.
+IF we see you crack it.
+You get hit off. -LegitLasagna

-#### Will this project ever be fully closeded to the public?
+#### Will this project ever be fully closedededededededeed to the public?
-No, we want to keep it semi-private.
-No more than 100 users
+Nah, we rather keep this to our selves.
+(My Ego wont let me).

 #### How can I help?
-You cant
+Fuck Off

 #### How come features are so limited?
 Actually, there are a lot of features, but none come in the box.
 You must use the plugin command to add them

 #### Can I make a Pull Request?
-Yes, but note that we are very very strict.
-So many pull requests wont be accepted
+Fuck Off

 ## Another Note
-This game is different and is not OgarUL.io or Ogar.
-It is similar, but very different.
-We are making a unique game.
+This game is the extact same has OgarUL and everyother gay clone, except this time we are using socket.io because we are scrubs